Average read time: 16 minutes

 Our goal – a deforestation-free supply chain by 2023

-We’re focusing first on our supply chains for palm oil, paper and board, tea, soy, and cocoa.
-This is because these supply chains contribute to than 65% of Unilever’s total impact on land – and are the crops that are most often linked to deforestation and conversion of natural ecosystems to farmland.
+We’re focusing first on our supply chains for palm oil, paper and board, tea, soy and cocoa.
+This is because these supply chains contribute to more than 65% of Unilever’s total impact on land – an agricultural footprint of 3 million hectares – and are the crops that are most often linked to deforestation and conversion of natural ecosystems to farmland.
+We’ve made significant progress in moving our sourcing footprint to areas of lower risk of deforestation, and we’re working towards self-reporting of deforestation-free commodity volumes from 2022 and reporting of fully verified volumes in 2023.

 Our scale enables us to have some impact but even so, we can’t achieve the level of change needed on our own.
 We’re inviting others in our supply chain to partner with us to drive systemic change together.